 - The Magic Wand tool removes significant areas with just a click.

-- You can mask the image so you can see it better (I really love this).
+- You can mask the image to see it better (I love this).

 - You can save it in high resolution .png or HEIF with no watermark.

-- As far as I can tell, there isn’t a way to save your progress and then close out the image, but the image does stay open on your canvas from one session to the next.
+- As far as I can tell, there isn’t a way to save your progress and close out the image, but the image stays open on your canvas from one session to the next.
 If you try to replace the image and start over, it will warn you that you will lose your progress.

 - There are also patterns and photos that you can insert into the background to make some pretty funny photos.

-But in short, the reason I continue to use this app is that it’s less frustrating, and the end result is better.
+But in short, I continue to use this app because it’s less frustrating, and the result is better.

 Tutorial: How to Clean Up a Handwritten Recipe to Craft With